JuliaGeodynamics/LaMEM.jl/docs/src/man/juliasetup_TMSubduction.md

    Stress      : 1e+09 [Pa]
 ```

 The results will be saved in the directory where you performed the simulation and can be visualized in Paraview by opening the file `output.pvd`:
  ![2D thermomechanical subduction](subduction_ts25.png)

+##### Remark on performing parallel simulations
+Using more processors or cores does not necessarily imply that the simulation will be faster.
+There is a tradeoff between the number of processors, the resolution, the number of multigrid levels, the machine you use and the speed of the simulation.
+At some stage it actually becomes slower!

+Unfortunately, it is hard to predict when this happens as this is setup- and machine-dependent.
+We can thus not automatize this, and our recommendation is therefore that you experiment with this.
+Run the simulation for a limited number of timesteps (say 5 or so) and check its speed for different number of cores.